 - shredded Fontina cheese

-I use Idaho® Red Potatoes in this recipe and love their taste and texture.
+I use small red potatoes in this recipe and I really do love their taste and texture.
 Red potatoes will keep their pretty red skin color when roasted and they stay slightly firm throughout the roasting process.

 Other Single Serving Crustless Quiche Recipes